mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 }.store(in: &cancelables)
 ```

 The new event endpoints such as ``MapboxMap/onCameraChanged`` are exposed as ``Signal``s that allow you to observe any events over time.
 While you are interested in receiving updates corresponding to these events you simply store the cancelation tokens returned from ``Signal/observe(_:)`` or ``Signal/observeNext(_:)`` methods.
-When the token is deallocated, the subscription will be automatically canceled and you will stop receiveing updates.
+When the token is deallocated, the subscription will be automatically canceled and you will stop receiving updates.

 Additionally, ``Signal`` implements `Combine.Publisher`, so Combine usage in iOS 13+ targets is recommended: